-How to clean a wooden floor without damaging it
+How to clean a wooden floor with 5 Easy Steps

 When it comes to cleaning a wooden floor, the actual process is simple and straightforward.
 That being said, there are specific steps that produce much better results and certain factors that can cause more harm than good to your wooden flooring.
 For this reason, I wanted to outline how to clean a wooden floor and the best way to improve the appearance and increase the lifespan of the flooring in your home.